vibhansh/Langchain_Gemini_Test_App/README.md

 # Chat with Multiple PDFs using Gemini
+This a prototype appllication which takes multiple pdf as input and then answer's questions about the pdf file using Gemini.

-Here's a documentation with explanations of functions and steps to run the application.
+Please find below the documentation with explanations of functions and steps to run the application.

 ## Explanation of Functions